-Water Utility Business: Bristol Water
+Water Distribution Business: Bristol Water

-On October 5, 2011, the Corporation, through CSE Water UK Limited ("CSE Water"), an indirect-wholly owned subsidiary of the Corporation, acquired a 70% interest in Bristol Water Holdings UK Limited ("Bristol Water Holdings"), the indirect owner of Bristol Water.
+On October 5, 2011, the Corporation, through CSE Water, an indirect-wholly owned subsidiary of the Corporation, acquired a 70% interest in Bristol Water Holdings, the indirect owner of Bristol Water.
+On May 10, 2012 the Corporation sold a 20% indirect ownership interest in Bristol Water Holdings to ITOCHU Corporation.
 See "General Development of the Business".

 Founded in 1846, Bristol Water is the licenced monopoly provider of water services to an area of approximately 2,400 square kilometres centered on the City of Bristol, England and stretching from Tetbury in the north to Street and Glastonbury in the south and Weston-super-Mare in the west to Frome in the east.
-As one of 11 regulated Water-Only Companies ("WoCs") in England and Wales, Bristol Water is responsible for the abstraction, treatment, storage and distribution of approximately 278 million litres ("Ml/d") of water every day to over 1.1 million people.
-Bristol Water's system encompasses 26 water sources (including reservoirs, rivers, springs and wells), approximately 6,670 kilometres of water mains, 164 pumping stations and 140 treated water storage reservoirs.
+As one of 11 regulated Water-Only Companies ("WoCs") in England and Wales, Bristol Water is responsible for the abstraction, treatment, storage and distribution of approximately 266 million litres ("Ml/d") of water every day to over 1.2 million people.
+Bristol Water's system encompasses 68 water sources (including reservoirs, rivers, springs and wells), approximately 6,600 kilometres of water mains, 164 pumping stations and 139 treated water storage reservoirs.